shivesh01/shivesh01/README.md

 - 💬 Ask me about ...Soft Skills
 - 📫 How to reach me: ...[Twitter](https://twitter.com/Shivesh_1 "What are you waiting for")
 - 😄 Pronouns: ...
 He/his
 - ⚡ Fun fact: ...
-I'm a introvert.
+I'm an introvert.